ebgaaron/diplib/doc/src/styleguide.md

   use underscores except for in a few special cases.
 Private class member variables end in an underscore.
 Constants are in all uppercase letters, with underscores to separate words if necessary.
-Internal names (the ones that are not meant to be used directly by library users), if public, do not have Doxygen documentation and clearly warn the user by their name (such as `dip::Image::ShiftOriginUnsafe`), or are declared in the `dip::detail` namespace; private internal names (declared static or inside an unnamed namespace) do not have any specific requirements.
+Internal names (the ones that are not meant to be used directly by library users), if public, do not have documentation and clearly warn the user by their name (such as `dip::Image::ShiftOriginUnsafe`), or are declared in the `dip::detail` namespace; private internal names (declared static or inside an unnamed namespace) do not have any specific requirements.